 So, some of my friends think i’m paranoid.
 You never know these days who’s trying to steal your information… governments, hackers, little brothers… they all seem to want a piece of the action.
 Want to stop them dead in their tracks?
 First an aside, disable the automatic account login on first boot.
 If someone has access to your machine you’re screwed.
 Anyway, here’s a quick tutorial on created an encrypted password protected area for your files.

 Now, for the actual tip.

-We will be creating an empty .dmg (disk image) file that you can password protect and store important data in (ie. Bank Info, Passwords, Videos of a certain nature that your wife won’t enjoy… ahem!, i digress).
+We will be creating an empty .dmg (disk image) file that you can password protect and store important data in (ie. Bank Info, Passwords, Videos of a certain nature that your wife won’t enjoy… ahem!, I digress).

-1.)
-Open up the disk utility program.
+Step 1: Open up the disk utility program.

-a.)
-It will be in Applications/Utilities
+- It will be in Applications/Utilities.

-b.)
-Or, you could use spotlight.
+- Or, you could use spotlight.
 Push Apple+Spacebar.
 You should see a blue search box in the top right corner of your screen.

-c.)
-If you used the spotlight method just type in disk utility and it should find the
+- If you used the spotlight method just type in disk utility and it should find the

 application for you.
 Use the arrow keys to go to the right application and push enter.